 Are you making sure that your ads are delivered on pure OTT?

 OTT advertising is not the same as other types of online video advertising, like pre-roll video advertising.
-OTT ads are usually shown on a TV screen through a smart or a connected TV, or streaming device, whereas online video ads are played before user-initiated content online and viewed primarily on desktop or mobile.
+OTT ads are primarily shown on a TV screen through a smart or a connected TV, and can also be viewed on desktop or mobile, whereas online video ads are played before user-initiated content online and viewed primarily on desktop or mobile.

 OTT advertising inventory ranges in quality and is sometimes sold alongside cable-subscribed VOD ads or a mix of pre-roll ads.
 If this strategy is used to meet delivery requirements, it should be reflected in the price and the quality of results and reporting.